Graduate Schools at Middlebury Institute of International Studies at Monterey

 Why you should consider this program

 The Middlebury Institute of International Studies at Monterey is a graduate school for people who want to make positive change in the world, while they are in school.
-Returned Peace Corps Volunteers feel at home on our diverse campus, where their Peace Corps experience is highly valued.
+Returned Peace Corps Volunteers (RPCVs) feel at home on our diverse campus, where their Peace Corps experience is highly valued.
 Our students come from more than 40 countries, so RPCVs often meet classmates from their country of service.
 An active Peace Corps club brings together RPCVs and students interested in the Peace Corps to exchange experiences and organize events promoting the Third Goal.
-The late Institute professor Peter Grothe created the name "Peace Corps", and many Institute students, faculty, and staff are RPCVs, including the founder of the Paul D. Coverdell Fellows program, Dr. Beryl Levinger, program chair of the Master of Public Administration and master's in International Policy and Development programs.
+The late Institute professor Peter Grothe created the name "Peace Corps", and many Institute students, faculty, and staff are RPCVs, including the founder of the Paul D. Coverdell Fellows program, Dr. Beryl Levinger, Professor Emerita, Master of Public Administration and master's in International Policy and Development programs.
 RPCVs are encouraged to apply to our selective Fellows program.
-Recipients work on projects and intern in underserved American communities and are guaranteed a minimum scholarship of $32,000 for a four-semester graduate program.
+Recipients work on projects and intern in underserved American communities and are guaranteed a minimum scholarship of $40,000 for a four-semester graduate program.
 We will prorate the scholarship award for two- or three-semester programs.

 Benefits for Coverdell Fellows

 |Tuition/fees for Complete Program||Value of Coverdell Fellowship||Net cost *|

 |Out of state||$ 41,764||$ 20,000||$ 21,764|

 Where the cost savings value of the Coverdell Fellowship comes from